This website uses cookies to improve functionality and tailor your browsing experience.

 Person-Centred Complex Care Overview

-The Person-Centred Complex Care (PCCC) Theme addresses common health and social care problems, focusing on the delivery of care in complex environments for people with chronic conditions and multi- morbidity, within a changing NHS and social care landscape (10-year NHS plan, Primary Care contract reform, Universal Personalised Care).
-Our academic experts have internationally outstanding track-records for delivering research, resulting in better more cost-effective care in for example: cardiometabolic disease, infection, epilepsy, clinical pharmacology.
-The theme embraces physical and mental health approaches holistically, as recommended by our Partners.
+The Person-Centred Complex Care (PCCC) Theme addresses common health and social care problems, focusing on the delivery of care in complex environments for people with chronic conditions and multi- morbidity, within a changing NHS and social care environment.
+Our academic experts have internationally outstanding track-records for delivering research, disseminating and implementing the findings; resulting in better more cost-effective care in for example: cardiometabolic disease, infection, epilepsy, clinical pharmacology.
+The theme embraces physical and mental health approaches holistically, as recommended by our members.

 The overarching aims are to: